Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

         HMN     | 10.254.1.13
     ```

 1. **If the following text is present** at the end of the `add_management_ncn.py` script output, then the NCN BMC was given an IP address by DHCP, and it is not at the expected IP address.
     Sample output when the BMC has an unexpected IP address.

     ```text
     x3000c0s3b0n0 (ncn-m002) has been added to SLS/HSM/BSS
-        WARNING The NCN BMC currently has the IP address: 10.254.1.20, and needs to have IP address 10.254.1.13
+        WARNING The NCN BMC currently has the IP address: <$BMC_IP>, and needs to have IP address X.Y.Z.W
     ```

     Restart the BMC to pick up the expected IP address: